RonyAbecidan/Anagrams/README.md

 #### 'I am watching a movie from my car'

 If there is more than one proposition of correction, we will print all the proposed words separated by a '/'

+# All the above problems have been solved, you can test it, following the instructions in the OPENME notebook.